ymcidence/DeepSketchHashing/README.md

 # DeepSketchHashing
 This is the repository for reproducing some key results for our paper

-**Deep Sketch Hashing: Fast Free-hand Sketch-Based Image Retrieval**,
+**Deep Sketch Hashing: Fast Free-hand Sketch-Based Image Retrieval**
 - by Li Liu, Fumin Shen, Yuming Shen, Xianglong Liu and Ling Shao

 to be presented on CVPR 2017 spotlight section.